RedPillAnalytics/checkmate-examples-archive/obi/README.md

 BUILD SUCCESSFUL in 37s
 5 actionable tasks: 5 executed
 ```
-We can take a look at our build directory and see a subset of the generated content:
+We can take a look at our build directory and see a subset of the generated content.
+Although a BAR file is different from a distribution file, the final artifact exists in the same `distributions` directory:

 ```bash
 ls -ltr obi/build/*